• Check Out These Real Stories...

 • Compared to other race groups, African Americans are least likely to find at least one potential match.

-• African Americans only have a estimated 66% likelihood of having a donor on the Be The Match Registry who is willing and able to donate.
-For Caucasians its 93%
+• African Americans only have a estimated 76% likelihood of having at least one partially matched donor on the Be The Match Registry who is willing and able to donate.
+For Caucasians its 97%

 • Even then, in 2010, just under 4 out of 10 patients of all ethnic groups in the U.S. received the unrelated transplant* they needed.
 This is referring to receiving transplants, not finding matches. .